 The sunny sky was blue like the frames on her glasses, and Jane was ready for a very important meeting.
 She was a finalist to be president of the Air, Rails and Road corporation.

-Jane clutched her bag and spun through the revolving doors in front of the building, where her meeting was on the 66th floor.
+Jane clutched her bag and spun through the revolving door in front of the building, where her meeting was on the 66th floor.

 Spin, spin, step, spin, step, and stride.